 18 Indians on board Hong-Kong vessel kidnapped off Nigerian coast: Ship tracking agency

-According to ARX Maritime, which tracks movements of ships, said on its website that the ship was taken over by pirates on Monday and 19 people on board the vessel were kidnapped out of which 18 were Indians.
-The Hong Kong-flagged 'VLCC, NAVE CONSTELLATION' was attacked by pirates during the evening hours of December 3 while transiting through Nigeria.
+According to ARX Maritime, which tracks movements of ships, said on its website that the ship was taken over by pirates on Tuesday and 19 people on board the vessel were kidnapped out of which 18 were Indians.
+PTI MPB ASK RAX

-ARX Maritime provides commercial risk management for vessels trading in high-risk areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)